raspberrypi/documentation/usage/python-games/README.md

 You can edit the source of these games.
 Why not make a copy of a Python file, look through the code and change some numbers?
 See what happens.

+For more free games check out [Free Python Games](http://www.grantjenks.com/docs/freegames/), which are designed for education and fun.
+They include simplified versions of arcade classics like Tron, Pac-Man, and more.

 If you can figure out how the game works, try to hack it to make it better, make it harder (or easier) to win, or add some features to the game!
 You could add [GPIO](../gpio/README.md) interaction so lights flash when you win, or add input buttons.